-Britain's Draper into US Open last 16
+Draper in US Open last 16 but Evans loses to Alcaraz

-US Open 2023 results: Jack Draper beats Michael Mmoh in New York to reach fourth round
+US Open 2023 results: Jack Draper wins, Dan Evans loses to Carlos Alcaraz, Cameron Norrie out

 Last updated on .From the section Tennis